In-depth consultations directly with an NHS trained consultant surgeon

 Replacement – Many breast augmentation procedures are performed to replace existing implants that were put into place either for cosmetic or medical reasons.

 Correction – Women who face congenital deformities in their breasts often opt for augmentation to gain a natural appearance.

 If you are just starting to explore the possibility of surgically enhancing your breasts, you may not have thought much about your reasons for wanting to do so at this point.
 You may simply know that you want larger breasts.
 In itself, that is as valid a reason for undergoing breast augmentation as any other.
 As you learn more about the procedure and your options, especially through the consultation process, you will want to continue to examine your reasons for wanting to enlarge your breasts.
 Once you have become fully acquainted with the benefits, risks, and costs associated with the procedure, and you feel confident that you want to proceed for you and not due to any external pressures, your candidacy for breast augmentation will depend on your health, your goals, and the establishment of reasonable expectations.

 The art of achieving a breast enhancement based on the individual needs of each patient requires the expertise of an experienced and skilled surgeon.
 If any of the above concerns affect you, you may be an ideal candidate for surgery.
-Having performed thousands of breast implant surgeries, Dr. Omar Tillo is a highly experienced and compassionate Cosmetic Breast Surgeon with the surgical skill and cosmetic artistry to leave you a woman rejuvenated.
+Having performed thousands of breast implant surgeries, our surgeons are highly experienced and compassionate plastic surgeons with extensive training and experience in the field of breast augmentation.